Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-June 8, 2022
+June 10, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-104:
+New in this latest version release-105:

 1.)
-A few more fixes for the new landcontrol biome filters.
-Mainly reduced spawns when using them.
+Fixed a nullref in the new biome filter that was hurting FPS.
+Considered a critical bugfix unless you like FPS-loss in solar orbit, please download.

+2.)
+Furthermore, the PQS fixes have been scaled back to only where they are most needed (Stock Tylo).
+If your modded body is experiencing flicker, it may benefit from a fix similar to what is found in BodyPQSFix.cfg, but we are no longer playing babysitter for all mods there due to unwanted side effects.

 Known Bugs: